dawarich-app/site/src/pages/refund-policy.md

 Dawarich does not provide refunds for partial use or unused periods.

-Once a subscription renews, it is non-refundable for the next 12 months.
+Once a subscription renews, it is non-refundable until the end of the current billing cycle.

 Refunds are granted only in exceptional cases required by German consumer laws.